-When you think of a “luxury holiday” what is it that comes to mind?
+What comes to mind when you think of a "luxury holiday?"
 All-inclusive resorts?
 Long days at the spa?
 Flying business or first class from place to place?

-Many travelers shy away from anything classified as luxury, thinking that it stops them from experiencing the best that a country or area has to offer.
-How can you immerse yourself in local culture when you're holed up in a resort somewhere, taking advantage of its swim-up bar?
+Many travelers shy away from anything classified as luxury, thinking that it prevents them from experiencing the best that a country or area has to offer.
+How can you immerse yourself in local culture when you're holed up in a resort, taking advantage of its swim-up bar?

-That and many luxury destinations seem firmly out of reach.
-Not for the likes of ordinary, everyday travelers, like you and me.
+That and many luxury destinations seem firmly out of reach—not for ordinary, everyday travelers like you and me.

 What if you could have the best of both worlds?
-Spend all day exploring a country, taking part in adventure activities and come back to your affordable 5-star hotel, to rest and recuperate for the next day?
+Would you like to spend all day exploring a country and participating in adventure activities, then come back to your affordable 5-star hotel to rest and recuperate for the next day?

-Depending on how you define the term “luxury,” some surprising destinations can fall under this category – simply due to their proliferation of 5-star accommodation.
+Depending on how you define the term "luxury," some surprising destinations can fall into this category simply because they offer a proliferation of 5-star accommodations.

 1. Colombia

-There aren't many countries in South America that would be thought of as luxury destinations.
-Indeed, the reason many backpackers head to there in the first place is the low cost of travel.
+There aren't many countries in South America that are thought of as luxury destinations.
+Indeed, many backpackers head there in the first place because of the low travel cost.

-If you're traveling around South America and quite like the idea of staying somewhere a little bit fancy, rather than roughing it in hostels, Colombia seems a good choice.
+If you're traveling around South America and like the idea of staying somewhere a bit fancy rather than roughing it in hostels, Colombia seems like a good choice.

-You can spend your days learning how to salsa, horse riding, trekking, or paragliding, then sleep it off in your king size bed.
+You can spend your days learning salsa, horseback riding, trekking, or paragliding, then sleep it off in your king-size bed.
 Sounds like a good compromise to me.

 2. New Zealand

-The best bit is that while on the pricier side, NZ is still cheaper than neighboring Australia.
-So if you're going to put your feet up anywhere in Oceania, NZ is a good choice.
+The best bit is that while on the pricier side, New Zealand is still cheaper than neighboring Australia.
+So, if you're putting your feet up anywhere in Oceania, New Zealand is a good choice.

 4. Mexico

-After journeying around the country, spending time in some of its cooler cities that are rife with life and adventure, such as the country's somewhat notorious capital, Mexico City, you may want a bit of rest or respite, in a coastal setting.
+After journeying around the country and spending time in some of its cooler cities rife with life and adventure, such as the country's somewhat notorious capital, Mexico City, you may want rest or respite in a coastal setting.

 5. Panama

-Those wanting more of a laid back adventure can check out Casco Viejo, Panama City's historical sector, which is UNESCO World Heritage Site.
-You can also ogle Panama Viejo, the ruins of the original capital city, or simply enjoy the local nightlife.
+Those wanting a more laid-back adventure can visit Casco Viejo, Panama City's historic sector, a UNESCO World Heritage Site.
+You can also ogle Panama Viejo, the ruins of the original capital city, or enjoy the local nightlife.

 _________

-This story was brought to you in partnership with Lead Me to Luxury.
+This story is brought to you in partnership with Lead Me to Luxury.

 Fantastic write up.